 The Company does not tolerate corruption of any kind or its manifestations and is committed to open competition, ethical business conditions and adequate transparency and publicity in its operations.
-The Group is guided by a policy of zero corruption tolerance.
+The Group is guided by a principle of zero corruption tolerance.
 It explicitly and publicly declares its rejection of bribery, fraud, extortion, the creation of unofficial accounts, the execution of unofficial and improperly documented transactions, the recording of fictitious expenses, the use of false documents and other forms of corruption as referred to in the United Nations Convention Against Corruption.
+In 2022 the Company updated and enhanced its anti-bribery and anti-corruption policy.